Your Linchpin for Improved Role Clarity

 Step 3: Assign People to Teams

 The third step is assigning people to their respective teams.
-Use these buttons to add or remove individuals on the Leadership Team and/or the OKR Team.
+Use these buttons to add or remove individuals on the Strategic Execution and/or the OKR Team.
 You can edit the names of these teams as you wish:

-The Leadership Team is how you will drive cross-functional, short-range execution of the strategy.
-This team uses the Ultimate Leadership Team Process software, which is included in your subscription, to manage their reporting, objectives, and to make decisions.
+The Strategic Execution Team is how you will drive cross-functional, short-range execution of the strategy.
+This team uses the Strategic Execution Team Meetings software, which is included in your subscription, to manage their reporting, objectives, and to make decisions.

 The OKRs Team is the team that cascades objectives and key results throughout your company.
-The OKR Team, which is usually a larger team than the Leadership Team, uses the included Cascading Objectives software to manage and align its objectives.
+The OKR Team, which is usually a larger team than the Strategic Execution Team uses the included Cascading Objectives software to manage and align its objectives.

 Three Programs for the Price of One

-By subscribing to the Designed to Scale Pro Membership Program, you get access to the Evolving Structure tool as well as the Ultimate Leadership Team Process and the Cascading Objectives (OKRs) software programs.
+By subscribing to the Designed to Scale Pro Membership Program, you get access to the Evolving Structure tool as well as the Strategic Execution Team (SET) and the Cascading Objectives (OKRs) software programs.

 The three programs connect like this and provide the backbone for sustained strategic execution: